This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-A few months ago we came across a delightful condiment at a local restaurant: miso butter!
-It was mixed with rice and our 6-year-old son gobbled it up immediately and asked for more.
-So we knew we had to try it for ourselves.
-Here’s how to make miso butter at home: it’s just 2 ingredients and takes minutes to make!
-It adds a rich, savory umami flavor to everything it touches: from rice to pasta to salmon and more!
+A few months ago, I came across a delightful condiment at a local restaurant: miso butter!
+It was mixed with rice, and my 6-year-old son gobbled it up immediately and asked for more.
+So I knew I had to try it for myself.

 The best recipes have all the ingredients in the title, right?
-Such is the case with miso and butter: you’ll need just these two items to make a condiment that makes everything sparkle!
+Such is the case with miso and butter; you’ll need just these two items to make a condiment that makes everything sparkle!
 Here’s what you’ll need:

 • Unsalted butter: 1 stick